haigshiroz/Phone-Ctrl-F/README.md

 The most exciting feature that this app could present is scanning text live.
 While this feature is possible (as seen in existing technologies like Google Translate's live translator), there would have to be much more development to bring this to an Expo app.
 One possibility is using Google Cloud's OCR which has strong prospects.

 Due to the way pytesseract returns text data, the app currently cannot find text with multiple words.
 This feature could be implemented by checking the proximity and rows of each word to be searched in the query to provide multi-word highlighting.

+Lastly, since this is my first React Native project, general code improvements can be made including UI structure, separating components, and polishing the uses of functions and states.